jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - We show that **this method obtains competitive results compared to state-of-the-art algorithms**.
 - **Due to the large literature, we could not compare to every** graph kernel, **but to some** classical ones and those closely related to our approach.
 - and ran DGCNN **using exactly the same folds as used in** graph kernels **in all the 100 runs of each dataset.**
+- XXX improves the models **by a significant margin** in terms of the test accuracy.